George-Seven/Termux-LXC-Guide/README.md

 Login to the container.

->**Hint:-** To open a new Termux terminal pane, slide slowly from the middle right-most to the left and select new session.
+>**Hint:-** To open a new Termux terminal pane, slide slowly from the middle left-most to the right and select new session.

 In a new terminal pane run -
 ```